People behind the programme

 Tayyeb Nadeem Somro

-Cyber Security undergraduate, founder of Unihack, former president of BCU Computer Science Society, and Head of Cyber Security Research at BCU Cyber Security Society.
+Cyber Security Undergraduate and incoming Intern at National Gas, Co-Founder of Zentic Health, Founder of Unihack.
 He leads the programme's direction with a focus on standards, execution, and giving student founders a more credible route from ambition to action.

 Mohamed Dahir